Democrito/repositorios/OLED/Lines/Simple_examples/readme.md

 ![](https://github.com/Democrito/repositorios/blob/master/OLED/Lines/Simple_examples/img/diagonal.jpg)

-The X axis works the same as in math, but the Y axis starts at the top right.
+The X axis works the same as in math, but the Y axis starts at the top left.
 That's why the line goes from top left to bottom right: (0,0) to (127,63)

 This is a fixed example, so it only does this.
 To start over it is necessary to remove power from both the FPGA and the OLED.
 I do it by unplugging the USB that connects to the FPGA and since the OLED also feeds it with the FPGA, both elements are turned off.
 I plug it back in and can repeat the experiment.